jeltec/bikeshop_rebike/README.md

 If you click on 'show' button, this specific bike will open on a new page on which you can check this specific bike out.
 If you click on the 'X' button (delete), the bike gets deleted and isn't shown on the bikes overview.

-All data will be stored in the MongoDB bikesdb and donationsdb
+All data will be stored in the MongoDB bikesdb and donationsdb in following schemas:

+var bikeSchema = new mongoose.Schema({
+    year: Number,
+    type: String,
+    brand: String,
+    users: {type: Number, default: 0},
+    gender: String
+});

+var DonationSchema = new mongoose.Schema({
+    paymenttype: String,
+    amount: Number,
+    upvotes: {type: Number, default: 0}
+});

+For the design I used bootstrap material design found on: https://fezvrasta.github.io/bootstrap-material-design/

+Link to git repo: https://github.com/jeltec/bikeshop_rebike

 ## Acceptance Testing.